• Free shipping on all orders

 Final Thoughts

-The history of the Great Dane is lacking, but their size isn’t.
+The history of the Great Dane is lacking, but their size is not.
 As the tallest dog in the world, it’s not surprising that German nobles put the breed’s strength to the test for hunting purposes.
 Great Danes don’t do as much hunting these days.
 They’d prefer to cuddle in someone’s lap.

 Featured Image Credit: mkzdillon, Shutterstock